 As it is, the NT Scriptures (written mostly by believing Jews), is addressed to both groups of believers – Jews and Gentiles – which do not present a future earthly kingdom.
 The silence speaks loudly.
 The “thousand years” of Revelation 20 doesn’t provide a good enough case for such a kingdom, because this is mentioned in a book that is filled with symbolism.
 Therefore, a very strong case can be made for the idea that the thousand years spoken of in Revelation is merely symbolic for a long period of time, which refers to the whole Church age.

 If the Jewish Apostles and prophets and writers of the NT in the early years of the Christian era, didn’t understand the Kingdom of Christ to be His Church – as a spiritual kingdom – then they didn’t do a very good job of explaining it as a future earthly kingdom.
 Again, they would need different Scriptures written just for the nation of Israel, providing explanation in the context of Christ and what He came to do for them.
 But where are they?
 Where are those Scriptures?
 Other than the NT, all that we can point to is the OT.
 But what should be obvious, all we need are the NT Scriptures to explain the OT Scriptures.
 Did Jesus and the writers of the NT not refer to and interpret those Scriptures?
 Was Israel not the primary focus during the time of Christ and His Apostles and the beginning of the Church?
-Of course they were!
+Of course!